 The Grain Rain literally means “the rain nourishing the hundreds of grains.”
-From the day on, rainfalls will increase, and the weather will get even warmer, which will jointly contribute to the revival and jointing of winter crops, and enable the sowing and sprouting of spring crops.
-By the Grain Rain, the spring is approaching to the end.
+From this day on, rainfalls will increase, and the weather will get even warmer, which will jointly contribute to the revival of winter crops, and enable the sowing and sprouting of spring crops.
+By the Grain Rain, spring is approaching the end.

-The typical phenology in the last solar term of spring features the duckweed (Lemna Minor) growing in the first 5 days of the period, the cuckoo (Polina Gagarina-Kukushka) blooming in the second 5 days, and the hoopoe standing on the mulberry tree in the last 5 days.
+The typical phenology in the last solar term of spring features the duckweed (Lemna Minor) growing in the first five days of the period, the cuckoo (Polina Gagarina-Kukushka) blooming in the second five days, and the hoopoe standing on the mulberry tree in the last five days.

 FLYING CATKINS, SINGING CUCKOOS, AND BLOOMING PEONIES

-In the transient period, the flying catkins, the singing cuckoos, the blooming peonies and the ripening cherries make a fascinating and dazzling season, and the best time to read and appreciate the spring and the nature.
+In the transient period, the flying catkins, the singing cuckoos, the blooming peonies and the ripening cherries make a fascinating and dazzling season, it is the best time to read and appreciate spring and nature.

-In spring, the liver Yang (the heat energy) tends to prevail, especially around the Grain Rain when the summer is around the corner.
-We need to keep the good mood, in order to nourish the liver and nurture the liver qi.
-In the 18 days before the turn of seasons, the human spleen usually become active.
-While around the Grain Rain, the stomach diseases could easily recur.
-As the stomach and spleen are interacting with each other, we should pay more attention to protect them in the period.
+In spring, the liver Yang (the heat energy) tends to prevail, especially around the Grain Rain when summer is around the corner.
+We need to keep a good mood in order to nourish the liver and nurture the liver qi.
+In the 18 days before the turn of seasons, the human spleen usually becomes active.
+While around the Grain Rain, stomach diseases could easily recur.
+As the stomach and spleen are interacting with each other, we should pay more attention to protect them in this period.

 YING AND YANG ENERGY

-Also this is a season which spring drowsiness attack people.
-TCM believes that the body keeps the Yang energy inside in winter, and releases it out in spring to balance with the Yang energy in the outside environment.
+Also, this is a season in which spring drowsiness attacks people.
+TCM believes that the body keeps the Yang energy inside in winter, and releases it in spring to balance with the Yang energy in the outside environment.
 That is why we often feel tired and sleepy in spring.
 By taking an afternoon nap, the body could better adapt to the release of Yang, and reinforce Qi.

 Dietary Tips: Clear dampness and regulate vital energy (Qi)

-Rain became more frequent in the solar term and the temperature rises up quickly.
-Thus we’d better nourish Yin in a mild manner, clear dampness and regulate Qi in the body.
+Rain becomes more frequent in the solar term, and the temperature rises quickly.
+Thus, we’d better nourish Yin in a mild manner, clear dampness, and regulate Qi in the body.
 The Cantonese health soup, pork rib soup with American ginseng and gorgon fruit, is highly recommended for both the young and the old.

 Pork rib soup with American ginseng and gorgon fruit

-The pork rib soup with American ginseng and gorgon fruit helps to supplement Qi, refresh the brain, nourish the body, promote the secretion of fluid, and relieve the tiredness.
-Of the ingredients, the American ginseng benefits Yin, tonifies Qi, and promotes fluid secretion; the gorgon fruit boosts kidney, and secures body essence; the common yam rhizome strengthens spleen and lung, and calms nerve; the tangerine peel eliminates dampness, regulates Qi and removes anger; and the pork rib is always nutritious, but not oily.
-Cooking it into soup nourishes Yin, but does not produce excessive Yang.
+The pork rib soup with American ginseng and gorgon fruit helps to supplement Qi, refresh the brain, nourish the body, promote the secretion of fluid, and relieve tiredness.
+Of the ingredients, the American ginseng benefits Yin, tonifies Qi, and promotes fluid secretion; the gorgon fruit boosts the kidneys, and secures the body essence; the common yam rhizome strengthens the spleen and the lungs and calms the nerves; the tangerine peel eliminates dampness, regulates Qi and removes anger; and the pork rib is always nutritious but not oily.
+Cooking it into soup nourishes Yin but does not produce excessive Yang.

 25g American Ginseng, 50g common yam rhizome, 50g gorgon fruit, 6g tangerine peel, 500g pork ribs, and 3 slices of ginger.